-So how does a team of six engineers — heavily experienced in web development in languages like ReactJS, NodeJs, and Java - go about adopting Python into their work?
+So how does a team of six engineers — heavily experienced in web development in languages like ReactJS, NodeJs and Java - adopt Python into their work?

-The application development and cloud computing technology landscape is always changing and an important part of our role as engineers is to stay up to date on those changes.
+The application development and cloud computing technology landscape is constantly changing and an important part of our role as engineers is to stay updated on those changes.
 Sometimes it is through solo work — such as learning a new framework or skill.
 But sometimes it is through team-based work - such as adopting and migrating a whole project to a new language.

-Like most other engineers, I’ve experienced this kind of team-based work multiple times in my career, and I recently went through it in my current role as a Software Engineering Manager at Capital One.
-In my role I am working on leading a team of engineers to develop highly scalable web applications, including both API and UI layers.
+Like most other engineers, I’ve experienced this kind of team-based work multiple times in my career.
+I recently went through it in my current role as a software engineering manager at Capital One.
+In my role, I am working on leading a team of engineers to develop highly scalable web applications, including both API and UI layers.
 As part of our journey to migrate applications to the cloud, we were also involved in rewriting a lot of legacy ETL jobs originally built using licensed tools.
-Most of my past engineering experience before these re-write efforts for ETL was around NodeJS, Java, and Ruby on Rails; and until a year ago I had not worked with Python.
+Most of my past engineering experience before these re-write efforts for ETL was around NodeJS, Java, and Ruby on Rails; until a year ago I had not worked with Python.
 The same was true with most of the engineers on my team.

-In fact, our entire team consisted of experienced engineers who have delivered multiple web and distributed applications in the cloud, but none had exposure to ETL or data-driven projects.
+In fact, our entire team consisted of experienced engineers who have delivered multiple web and distributed applications in the cloud, but limited exposure to ETL or data-driven projects.

 For our project, we faced the huge task of re-writing multiple jobs running on a legacy ETL platform.
-This involved enterprise API integrations, as well as complex data analysis and refinement.
+This involved enterprise API integrations, complex data analysis and refinement.

 Due to the nature of these jobs, none of the languages we were most experienced with were a great choice.
 That’s because they were: